kalidnesredin/kalidnesredin/README.md

 </a>
 I'm a Web designer and front-end developer based in Addis Ababa, Ethiopia with determination for delivering eye-chatching websites.<br> I'm passionate about Web designing and am constantly looking to learn new things everyday.
 <br>
-working with Javascript, React, Html & Css.
+working with Javascript, Vue, Tailwind CSS.
 <br>
-I'm currently learning php.
+I'm currently digging on vue.
 <br><br>
 <h1>Languages and Tools:</h1>
 <br>